PatrickRuddiman/WriteCommit/README.md

 The extension adds a Source Control panel action that runs `WriteCommit --dry-run` and inserts the generated message into the commit input box.
-It installs the CLI automatically if missing and supports configuring the OpenAI API key and executable path via settings.
+It installs the CLI automatically if missing and supports configuring the OpenAI API key, endpoint, model, and executable path via settings.

 ### Publishing
 The workflow `.github/workflows/publish-extension.yml` uses `vsce publish` to